-Admission criteria
+Admission

-An individual competition can only be classed or kept as a World Cup competition if it satisfies the following criteria:

-1. Participation must include fencers:

-- from at least eight countries, for senior competitions in Europe; - from at least five countries, for senior competitions outside Europe; - from at least five countries, for junior competitions. - 2.
-Participation must include a minimum of: - ten fencers listed in the top 32 in the official ranking of the FIE and representing at least five different countries for senior competitions in Europe (no requirement for competitions outside Europe). - 3.
-The competition must be attended by at least four FIE A or B Grade referees of different nationalities. - 4.
-Full application of FIE Rules The Rules of the FIE must be faithfully applied, as well as the specification Book of Regulations for World Cup competitions.
-The organisers Organising Committee must use automatic judging signalling equipment of which the prototype has been approved homologated by the SEMI. - 5.
+- o.76.
+An individual competition can only be classed or kept as a World Cup competition if it satisfies the following criteria. - 1.
+Participation must include fencers: - from at least eight countries, for senior competitions in Europe; - from at least five countries, for senior competitions outside Europe; - from at least five countries, for junior competitions. - 2.
+Participation must include a minimum of: - ten fencers listed in the top 32 in the official ranking of the FIE and representing at least five different countries for senior competitions in Europe (no requirement for competitions outside Europe). - The competition must be attended by at least four FIE A or B Grade referees of different nationalities. - 4.
+The Rules of the FIE must be faithfully applied, as well as the specification for World Cup competitions.
+The organisers must use automatic judging equipment of which the prototype has been approved by the SEMI. - 5.
 The finals must take place in a hall in which there is space allocated to the public. - 6.
-There must be a sufficient number of pistes to allow the first round to take place in no more than two series of pools. - 7.
-During the finals, the organisers must display signs on the piste indicating the names and nationalities of the fencers. - 8.
-For the presentation of the prizes, the protocol rules of the FIE must be applied (cf. FIE Administrative Rules). - 9.
+There must be a sufficient number of pistes to allow the first round to take place in no more than two series of pools. - During the finals, the organisers must display signs on the piste indicating the names and nationalities of the fencers.

+- 8. For the presentation of the prizes, the protocol rules of the FIE must be applied (cf. FIE Administrative Rules). - 9.
 There must be a medical doctor present on the premises of the competition for the whole duration of the competition. - 10.
 There must be an anti-doping test conforming to the regulations of the FIE (cf. t.127 and the FIE Anti-Doping Rules).